 print(df)

-- Using Dictionary Comprehension to Create a DataFrame:
+- Using Dictionary Comprehension:

 - Utilize dictionary comprehension to provide an index implicitly.